flotiq/flotiq-docs/docs/Deep-Dives/webstudio.md

 ## WebStudio Setup

+### Creating a project

+Start by going to [WebStudio dashboard](https://apps.webstudio.is/dashboard){:target="_blank"} and edit your project or create a new one.
+You can use either an existing template, or create an empty project.
+Then select your newly created project and proceed to either [creating dynamic content on your page](#embed-data-from-flotiq-to-webstudio-page) or [creating dynamic pages](#defining-a-dynamic-page).

 ### Defining a dynamic page

 With Flotiq and WebStudio you can automate the process of creating pages, which is ideal in uses like blog or portfolio.